BBVA/gitsec/plugins/README.rst

    you can extend it using the FROM construct.

 #.
 If your tool has not a docker image distribution you can create your own
-   from your favourite distribution.
+   from your favorite distribution.
 After that, install all the tools dependencies and the tool itself.

 #.
 Add your adapter to the image.
 See below.